bungamaku/movie-grs/README.md

    1. One of the goal for this script is to install node (using [NVM](https://github.com/nvm-sh/nvm)).
    2. Sometimes we still can't execute `node` command on terminal after running the script.
 When this happens, please try to install it yourself.
 Instructions [here](https://github.com/nvm-sh/nvm).
    3. Make sure you can execute `node` and `npm` on your terminal before proceeding.
+   4. The other goal is to do `npm install`.
+If you already have `node` & `npm` and don't want to install NVM, skip this `./scripts/setup.sh` but remember to run `npm install` yourself.
 4. Run `npm start`.
 For subsequent development, just run this step.
 No need to do step 1-3 again.
+Unless there's an update to `package.json`, then you need to run `npm install` again.
 5. Navigate to `localhost:3000`

 ---